Cost of LivingUpdated March 2026

 LowNational avg: $450High

 The dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills.
 In Coeur d'Alene, that climate reality intersects with an economy built on a growing inland economy benefiting from coastal spillover without the coastal price tag.
-The result for grocery costs is a market where a balanced labor pool where you'll find competitive quotes if you shop around.
+The result for grocery costs is a market where a balanced labor pool where you'll find competitive pricing if you compare options.
 A median household income of $50K frames what's affordable — and what isn't.

 What Matters Most